What’s a sales process? We’re glad you asked.

 Unsuccessful demos are all over the map, but often talk about pricing way too early in the call:

 Because they’re unfocused, unsuccessful demos spend 8% more time on pricing than successful demos:

 It shouldn’t take you more than a minute or two at the end of a call to explain your pricing to a prospect.

-If it does, you need to streamline your explanation.
+If it does, this part of your sales presentation needs assessment, and you need to streamline your explanation.

 Once you’ve covered pricing, your final discussion on this call should be about next steps.

 Successful reps spend 12.7% more time (i.e., four minutes) on next steps than their unsuccessful peers: